BioShock Infinite: Story

 Central to the game is the relationship between the player character, Booker, and the AI companion, Elizabeth.
-Unlike BioShock's Jack and BioShock 2's Subject Delta, both of whom are silent protagonists, BioShock Infinite's protagonist, Booker, was given his own voice and identity.
+Unlike BioShock's Jack who only talks during the opening sequence and BioShock 2's Subject Delta, who is a silent protagonists, BioShock Infinite's protagonist, Booker, was given his own voice and fully fleshed-out identity.
 Elizabeth, a crucial element of the game, was designed as a character which could not only be a useful AI companion to the player but a real partner with a significant emotional bond as well.
 The voice actors for Booker and Elizabeth—Troy Baker and Courtnee Draper, respectively—helped refine the story and their characters.
 Levine did not provide the actors with full knowledge of the story in order to help them develop their characters' relationship in a more natural manner.

 In the early development of Infinite, Elizabeth was designed to be more of a useful tool than a partner; she would perform tasks like picking locks that the player could not, but otherwise was not a major part of the experience.
 After Irrational saw players react favorably to Elizabeth in the E3 2011 demo, they expanded her role and abilities to make her a bigger part of the game.
-The approach to Elizabeth was inspired by the character Alyx Vance from Half-Life 2 as well as Monkey and Trip in the game Enslaved: Odyssey to the West.
+The approach to Elizabeth was inspired by the characters Alyx Vance from Half-Life 2 and Trip from Enslaved: Odyssey to the West.
 Irrational wanted to avoid giving Elizabeth any of the same tools that the player had, such as a gun.
 Instead, they gave her helpful abilities such as tossing supplies to Booker or deciphering codes to connect her more emotionally to the player.
 She also served to help Irrational avoid tropes of the genre, such as receiving information over a radio or from someone on the opposite side of a window.
 Elizabeth's relationship to the Songbird was inspired by Levine's experience with a friend in an abusive relationship.
 Her design and costume was designed so players could recognize her from a distance given the open-space nature of the game and limited resolution, with the color scheme inspired by that of superheroes.

-For BioShock, the time period's advances in understanding DNA shaped the game's story of gene modifications.
-For Infinite, the same approach was used, with the game incorporating the development of quantum theory by Albert Einstein, Max Planck, and Werner Heisenberg that would later bore out in the Many Worlds Theory.
+The time period's setting inspired the incorporation of quantum theory by Albert Einstein, Max Planck, and Werner Heisenberg that would lead to the Many Worlds Theory.
 Irrational consulted with physicist Mackenzie Van Camp to ground the game's science fiction in real quantum mechanics.
-Levine promised that the ending of Infinite was "like nothing you've experienced in a video game before", and wanted to avoid the issue from BioShock in which, after the death of Andrew Ryan before the last third of the game, the story lost its momentum.
+Levine promised that the ending of Infinite was "like nothing you've experienced in a video game before", and wanted to avoid the issue BioShock had where the story lost its momentum in its final third.